johnston9/shot-caller-production/README.md

 A web application for film, TV and video production.<br>

 Essentially the site consists of two elements.
-The first to introduce the user to the products, give them clear information about them and to encourage them to create an account and purchase products.
+The first to introduce the user to the software products, give them clear information about them and to encourage them to create an account and purchase products.
 The second contains the user's account page which allows them to purchase products and view their already purchased ones easily.
 <br>
 To use the site to gather information the user can click on any link in the Home page or Navbar to take the that feature's information page. <br>
 To use the site to view and purchase products the User first creates an account by clicking on any of the Register links then on their Account page they can select and purchase products and view all their already purchased products.<br>